 “This is something I never would have thought to do even three months ago, without my recent work and communication with the partners and with [our partnerships leader],” says Park.
 “Because of being able to do that and get that experience, it led me to want to try new things and try this strategy with this deal that came up.”

 Want to make your own partnership stories?
 Work with your partnerships leader to try out new partnership strategies and see the magic unfold.
-Subscribe to our Ecosystem Sales newsletter to get co-selling tips delivered to your inbox every other week, and check out our Partner Playbook below for many more actionable tips.
+Check out our Partner Playbook below for many more actionable tips.

 Do unlimited account mapping with your entire partner ecosystem for free.
 Get up-and-running in minutes.